SethMMorton/natsort/docs/source/howitworks.rst

 And this doesn't even show handling :class:`bytes` type!
-Notice that we have to do non-obvious things like modify the return form of numbers when ``as_path`` is given, just to avoid comparing strings and numbers in the case a user provides input like ``['/home/me', 42]``.
+Notice that we have to do non-obvious things like modify the return form of numbers when ``as_path`` is given, just to avoid comparing strings and numbers for the case in which a user provides input like ``['/home/me', 42]``.

 Let's take it out for a spin!